 Whilst DevOps and the Cloud are not innately interlinked, they are most successful when utilised in conjunction with each other.
 The cloud offers the optimum platform on which to deploy DevOps methodologies.
 DevOps and the cloud provide companies with significant competitive advantage by empowering them to achieve high performance environments by creating and continuously delivering more code of a superior quality in less time with faster recovery and lower failure rates.
 The Human Element The people piece is important in rolling out and expanding DevOps programmes.
 Companies need individuals with the right skillsets and mindsets to work in a continuous delivery environment and embrace the huge culture shift from working in silos to collaborate in cross functional teams.
 Finding these people can be a challenge and often we read articles and hear clients complaining that skill shortages and the scarcity of suitable talent limits the ability to implement and expand corporate DevOps programmes.
 The DevOps talent pool is still relatively small.
 Professionals with automation skills are in short supply and there is a steady demand for senior engineers/analyst programme.
 Generally, talent requirements depends on the stage of adoption companies are at.

 At Argyll Scott, we have developed networks of high calibre DevOps practitioners.
 So if you are a business looking to adopt DevOps methodologies or expand your existing programme and need talented practitioners please contact me (email@example.com or 020 7936 1118) to discuss your recruitment requirements.

-Alternatively, if you are a DevOps professional looking for a new challenge, please contact me for a confidential conversation about your career aspirations.Posted about 7 years ago
+Alternatively, if you are a DevOps professional looking for a new challenge, please contact me for a confidential conversation about your career aspirations.Posted over 7 years ago